bdoor-b/CyberDefense-Simulation/Phase1/README.md

 ## 2. Selected Vulnerable Service

 - **Targeted Service:** SSH (Port 22)
-- **Reason for Selection:** SSH on Metasploitable3 is configured with weak/default credentials, making it vulnerable to brute-force attacks or password reuse exploits.
+- **Reason for Selection:** SSH on Metasploitable3 is configured with weak and default credentials, making it vulnerable to brute-force attacks or password reuse exploits.

 ---